 New York, New York, USA

 Carnegie Hall Tower, one of the most slender buildings ever constructed, is a colorful and memorable landmark on the Manhattan skyline.
-A commercial venture using Carnegie Hall’s air rights for development, the project also added 2,322 square meters (25,000 square feet) of support space for backstage improvements of the music hall.
+A commercial venture using Carnegie Hall’s air rights for development, the project also added 25,000 square feet (2,322 square meters) of support space for backstage improvements of the music hall.
 The 60-story tower, designed as a harmonious addition to the music hall, extends the composition of the Renaissance Revival landmark and reinterprets its massing, coloration and system of ornamentation.
 The original building retained its landmark status following construction of the tower.

 Carnegie Hall Tower respects and strengthens its surroundings.
 As a backdrop, the tower improves the contextual relationship between the music hall and surrounding buildings.
 The tower is set back to enable light to reach the street.
 The building’s lobby is a pedestrian pass-through between 56th and 57th streets.